Pinkie House: History

 The Long Gallery is noted for its framed emblems and inscriptions.
 When Ben Jonson visited the house in 1619, he wrote to William Drummond of Hawthornden to enquire after this emblems.

 Seton also altered his northern property Fyvie Castle before his death in 1622.
+In his will, he hoped the inner court at Pinkie would be completed with the roofing of a new low wing.

 In 1694 the property passed to the Hays, the Marquess of Tweeddale adding a door to the east front.
 In 1745, following victory at the Battle of Prestonpans, Charles Edward Stuart, the "Young Pretender", stayed here, as well as using the building as a field hospital.
 In 1778 the Hays sold the building to Sir Archibald Hope, 9th Baronet Hope of Craighall, who made further alterations, and added a stable block in 1800 by John Paterson.
 Extensions and remodelling (crowstep gables) were carried out in 1825, designed by William Burn.

 In 1951 Pinkie House was bought by Loretto School, and altered again in the 1970s, with the addition of two other buildings in the grounds.
 An annexe has been built at the north side and the south wing now serves as the headmaster's house.
 The rest of Pinkie House now has a number of functions including a 6th-form boys' boarding house.
 Loretto pupils also sit their examinations in the painted gallery.